Douglas Grant: Early life and career

 Grant was born around 1885 into the rainforest Indigenous Nations of north Queensland near Malanda on the Atherton Tablelands.
 Grant's repatriation file (Service Number 6020) records his birth as 5 January 1887.

-In 1887, as an infant orphaned as a result of a massacre of Aboriginal people by the Native Police during the Australian Frontier Wars, he was 'rescued' by taxidermists Robert Grant and E.J.
+In 1887, as an infant orphaned as a result of a massacre of Aboriginal people at Boonjie.
+After the massacre of the Ngadjon people by white miners and the Native Police during the Australian Frontier Wars, he was 'rescued' by taxidermists Robert Grant and E.J.
 Cairn, who were in the region on a collecting expedition for the Australian Museum.
 The Aboriginal child was later fostered and renamed Douglas by Robert Grant and his wife Elizabeth.
-Then, contrary to the laws of the time they smuggled him aboard the steamer ship 'Barcoo' from Cairns, Queensland, across state jurisdictions and eventually to Lithgow, New South Wales.
-There, he lived with the extended Grant family until Robert and Elizabeth moved, together with their son Henry, to another Scottish diaspora community in the Sydney suburb of Annandale, New South Wales.
+Then, contrary to the laws of the time they smuggled him aboard the steamer ship 'Barcoo' from Cairns, Queensland, across state jurisdictions and eventually to Lithgow.
+There, he lived with the extended Grant family until Robert and Elizabeth moved, together with their son Henry, to another Scottish diaspora community in the Sydney suburb of Annandale.

-Grant attended Annandale Public School and trained as a draughtsman, working for Mort's Dock & Engineering in Sydney.
-In 1913, he was employed as a wool classer at Belltrees, near Scone, New South Wales.
+Grant attended Annandale Public School and trained as a draughtsman, working for Mort's Dock & Engineering Company in Sydney.
+In 1913, he was employed as a wool classer at Belltrees, near Scone.
 It was from Scone that he enlisted to serve in World War One, and numerous newspaper articles of the time celebrated his enlistment by describing his educational attainments, Scottish cultural skills, and skin colour: "a man of high attainments, with a great love for Shakespeare and poetry generally.
 He is an artist, and is said to play the bagpipes as well as any Scot."